 Do you want to start a dental practice?
-Or maybe you’ve already had one for years and want to be convinced your medical waste disposal procedures are still in compliance?
+Or maybe you’ve already had one for years.
+Are your medical waste disposal procedures are still in compliance?
 Then you’ve come to the right place.
-Today, our Southern California medical waste removal specialists are here to discuss the types of waste and disposal protocols applicable to dental practices.
+Today, Glycon, a Southern California and Glendale medical waste disposal specialist, is here to discuss the types of waste and disposal protocols applicable to dental practices.

 Always remember that only regulated medical waste requires special treatment and proper disposal.
 Not all waste generated by your dental practice will be regulated or even medical.
 For instance, when a patient wraps a bubble gum in a tissue before his appointment and throws it into trash, that’s not medical waste.
 In the same way, a cotton ball that you dropped on the floor by accident may be medical waste, but it’s not regulated.